department-of-veterans-affairs/vets-website/README.md

 ### Browser tests
 To **run all browser tests**, you first need three things:
-1. Install the Java JDK on MacOS:
+1. Install the Java JDK on MacOS (if needed):
     ```
     brew update
     brew tap adoptopenjdk/openjdk